MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

 ### Implicit triggers

 In some instances, the bot may be unable to determine the intent of a customer's conversation.
-For example, the customer may be asking a specific question for which there is no [topic](./authoring-create-edit-topics.md), or there is no matching option within a topic.
+For example, the customer may be asking a specific question for which there's no [topic](./authoring-create-edit-topics.md), or no matching option within a topic.

 In other instances, your customers may ask to be handed off to a live agent immediately.
 For example, customers may type "talk to agent" mid-way into a conversation.

 When the bot detects an escalation in this manner, it will automatically redirect the user to the [**Escalate** system topic](authoring-create-edit-topics.md).
-This type of trigger is known as *implicit triggering*.
+This type of trigger is known as _implicit triggering_.

 ### Explicit triggers

 When creating topics for your bot, you may determine that some topics require interaction with a human.
-This type of trigger is known as *explicit triggering*.
+This type of trigger is known as _explicit triggering_.

 In these instances, you must add a **Transfer to agent** node into the topic.